-At the close of installation, the Smart Wizard places a router setup file file on your computer's desktop so that you can view the router settings.

-- For Windows users, the file is Router Setup.html - For Mac users, the file is Router Setup.pdf
+At the close of installation:

-The Smart Wizard also places the Router Login shortcut on the desktop for you to access the router's main menu.
+- For Windows users, the Smart Wizard places a Router_Setup.html file on your computer's desktop so that you can view the router settings.
+It also places the Router Login is shortcut on the desktop for you to access the router's main menu. - For Mac users, the Smart Wizard places a Router_Setup.pdf file on your desktop.